johanberntsson/ozmoo/documentation/manual/manual.md

 ## Targets

-While the main target for Ozmoo is the Commodore 64, it is possible to target other similar computers. make.rb takes a -t:target argument to enable such future extensions, but currently only c64 is supported, and the rest of this documents is c64 specific.
+While Ozmoo was written for the Commodore 64, it is possible to target other similar computers. make.rb takes a -t:target argument to enable such future extensions, but currently only c64 is supported, and the rest of this documents is c64 specific.